NiklasEi/bevy_game_template/README.md

  2. Look for `ToDo` to use your own game name everywhere
  3. [Update the icons as described below](#updating-the-icons)
  4. Start coding :tada:
     * Start the native app: `cargo run --features native`
     * Start the web build: `cargo make serve` (requires `cargo-make`; to install run `cargo install cargo-make`)

 You should keep the `credits` directory up to date.
-The release workflow automatically includes the directory.
+The release workflow automatically includes the directory in every build.

 ### Updating the icons
  1. Replace `build/windows/icon.ico` (icon used for windows executable and as favicon for the web-builds)